↑

 Ingredients Equipment Instructions Nutrition

 White rice and eggs is a humble dish made with few ingredients, but don’t let the simplicity fool you.
-This simple breakfast is deceptively delicious and satisfying, and it’s my favorite way to use leftover rice.
+This quick breakfast is deceptively delicious and satisfying, and it’s my favorite way to use leftover rice.
 In fact, I often make extra rice just so that I can make this dish!

-And if you love rice as much as we do, you might like my pumpkin rice, sausage rice, and oven-baked rice, which is foolproof and perfect for anyone who struggles with making rice!
+And if you love rice as much as we do, you might like my pumpkin rice, one-pan sausage rice, and oven-baked rice, which is foolproof and perfect for anyone who struggles with making rice!

 White Rice and Eggs